Mosquito Borne Disease Prevention

 Will the public be notified in advance about spraying activities?

 The spraying location, schedule and time will be provided to local media outlets, city’s website and social media sites.
+Additionally, you may see signs posted around your neighborhood indicating when there will be spraying activities.

 What is being done to protect residents against mosquito-borne illnesses?

-An educated and engaged public is essential in combating the spread of West Nile Virus (WNV) and other mosquito borne illnesses.
+An educated and engaged public is essential in combating the spread of West Nile Virus and other mosquito borne illnesses.
 Effective mosquito virus control in the community requires the active participation of everyone.

 Activities included in the cities integrated mosquito management plan: